bsomeshwer/MyWorld/README.md

          'World' => Someshwer\MyWorld\Facades\World::class,
     ]

 You can start by publishing the configuration.
-This is an optional step since the package does not contain configuration to publish.
-Hence it is better to ignore this step for publishing by the following command.

-    $ php artisan vendor:publish
+    $ php artisan vendor:publish --provider="Someshwer\MyWorld\WorldDataServiceProvider"

 That's it !!
 You are done with package installation...